 Fairfield Christian Church

 Women of the church are planning a rummage sale and bake sale from 8 a.m. to 2:30 p.m.
 April 25 at 1476 E. 400 South, Oakford.

 Fairview Baptist Church

-Cowboy Church, a southern gospel program, is planned for 5 p.m.
-Sept.
-21 at the church, 2108 E. Vaile Ave.
+Cowboy Church, a southern gospel program that proclaims the gospel of Jesus Christ, will be at 4 p.m.
+April 19 at the church, 2108 E. Vaile Ave.

 Fountain of Life Word and Worship Center